call to filmmakers

 - We have created ‘Target Audience Descriptors’ and ‘Topics Descriptors’ for you.
 While the former will ensure that you understand the age group that your film will be addressing, the latter will help you understand the topics and overall themes that we are hoping to address.

 - For more details about the films and about the process, do read the attached FAQs for Filmmakers which can be downloaded from here.

 - Once you have all the information, feel free to revert to us with ideas / concept notes (one-pagers).
 Please understand that we will try and give feedback to everyone who writes in, but it might not be possible.
-We will get back to you if your idea has been conceptually approved, and if we want to move the discussion forward.
+We will get back to you if we find your idea interesting and relevant to our requirements, and if we want to move the discussion forward.

 Educating the mind without educating the heart is no education at all.